luisantoniococa/Climate_and_precipitation_analysis_SQLAlchemy/README.md

 ## Climate Analysis and Exploration

-We used Python and SQLAlchemy to do climate analysis and data exploration of the given climate database.
+I used Python and SQLAlchemy to do climate analysis and data exploration of the given climate database.

-* We selected a start date and end date for the trip.
+* I selected a start date and end date for the trip.

-* We used SQLAlchemy `create_engine` to connect to your sqlite database.
+* I used SQLAlchemy `create_engine` to connect to the sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Used SQLAlchemy `automap_base()` to reflect tables into classes and saved a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis